MT-GoCode/grok-evals-minh/README.md

 In my writeup, I identified 3 focus areas I'd love to work on for Grok: mobile development, pedagogical ability, and physical science reasoning.

-To ground those proposals in evidence, I ran Grok 4.3 against recent benchmarks (published the last few months to one year), one per focus area, to illustrate even the latest Grok 4.3 trails leading models.
-This shows the gap and motivates why these focus areas matter.
+To ground those proposals in evidence, I ran Grok 4.3 against recent benchmarks (published the last few months to one year), one per focus area, to illustrate the gap to full accuracy and that Grok 4.3 trails leading models.
+This shows the gap and motivates why these focus areas matter, and for many of them, opportunity to pull ahead of the curve.

 The benchmarks I used are as follows: